devcomp-io/io.devcomp.learn/www/configuration.md

   * Instead of the user entering information, a service may be connected that based on some established identity fetches the relevant information to avoid any breaks in the realtime interaction of a user with a new component.
+  * Git is great for distribution if conflicts can be avoided.
+Thus we will use only a subset of the capabilities of the above solution and describe distribution flows that can be automatically orchestrated only.

+#### Abstraction

+  * The above solution, if implemeneted in a light enough fashion can become a standard portable JavaScript component capable of described processing for all types of data streams.